DoodlingTech/DoodlingTech/README.md

-# 👋 Hi, I'm Boolie (@doodlingwebdesigns)
+# 👋 Hi, I'm Boolie (@doodlingtech)

-❤️‍🔥 I’m passionate about creating engaging and easy-to-follow tutorials for non-tech people, beginners, and intermediates on my YouTube channel, Doodling Web Designs.
+❤️‍🔥 I’m passionate about creating engaging and easy-to-follow tutorials for non-tech people, beginners, and intermediates on my YouTube channel, DoodlingTech.

 👀 I’m interested in web design, coding, and all things tech.
 My channel covers a wide range of topics, from WordPress tutorials to basic CSS and embedding AI into websites.
 I love sharing tips and tricks to help others improve their skills and create amazing web projects.